AdobeDocs/experience-platform.en/help/dashboards/user-defined-dashboards.md

 ![A widget in a uer-defined dashboard with the ellipses and Duplicate widget highlighted.]()

 A duplicate widget appear in your user-defined dashboard.
-Select the ellipses of your new widget followed by **[!UICONTROl Edit]**, to customize your new widget.
+Select the ellipses of your new widget followed by **[!UICONTROL Edit]**, to customize your new widget.

 ## Next steps and additional resources